gracicot/gracicot.github.io/_posts/2020-04-10-i-made-a-package-manager-using-cmake.md

 ### My Mistakes

 I learned a lot making mistakes doing that tool.
-It really easy to get something working quickly, but to make something robust and reliable it quite a challenge and I'm still correting bugs months after the initial project is finished.
+It really easy to get something working quickly, but to make something robust and reliable is quite a challenge and I'm still correting bugs months after the initial project is finished.

 For example, at first, the tool could leave the installation directory in an invalid state.
 I was not looking if the last run exited successfully.